goodonone/celebrity-health-fitness-video-subscription-backend-nodejs/README.md

 ## Future Development:
 - [In-Progress] Store the cart in the backend, so if the user doesn't checkout and logs out and logs back in their cart is still intact with all the items they added.
-- Complete Search functionlity, to be able to search for specific videos and do a site-wide search for items in the store.
 - Stripe Payment Platform Integration.